DamonOehlman/geofilter/README.md

 # GeoFilter

 Geofilter is a simple geospatial filter language that is designed to work well with web applications.
-It's primary purpose is to help with creating readable, cacheable urls for geospatial searches.
+It's primary purpose is to help with creating readable, cacheable urls for geospatial searches but also uses an [internal JSON representation](/DamonOehlman/geofilter/wiki/Internal-Representation) that can be easily translated to other spatial filter types (e.g. [OGC Filter Format](http://www.opengeospatial.org/standards/filter)).

 ## General Syntax